 - Stocked Steelhead – Available on the Salmon River, Snake River, Clearwater, plus the Boise River and other rivers.

-Idaho steelhead fishing has two other options.
+Steelhead fishing in Idaho has two other options.
 A-run and B-run steelhead.
 There is a difference in the fish you target, and it is important.

 A-run steelhead spend less time in the ocean and return early in the year – July and August.
 You find them on the Snake River and Salmon River.
 Generally, expect an A-run steelhead to be in the 4-6 pound range and max out around 24 inches.